Consenting process and next steps

 Local people and stakeholders have an important role to play to help inform how the project is developed and designed.
 During this pre-application phase, we will be gathering your feedback to help shape our proposals before we submit the application to the Planning Inspectorate.

-Our summer 2024 consultation was the second phase in a multi-phase consultation approach – at least one more consultation will follow.
+Our summer 2024 consultation was the second phase in a multi-phase consultation approach.

 Both of our new reservoirs in Lincolnshire and in the Cambridgeshire Fens are a key part of our latest Water Resources Management Plan (WRMP) which sets out when each reservoir is needed.
-Our latest WRMP has just been approved by the government and published on our website.
+Our WRMP has been approved by the government and is published on our website.

-To ensure we deliver that plan, while also managing impacts on customer bills over the next five to 10 years through our AMP8 and AMP9 periods, we have reviewed some of the timings for the reservoir in Lincolnshire.
+To ensure we deliver that plan, while also managing impacts on customer bills over the next five to 10 years through our AMP8 and AMP9 periods, we reviewed some of the timings for the reservoir in Lincolnshire in late 2024.

-Our target for the reservoir to be in supply by 2039 at the earliest remains the same, but the pre-application phase will now be extended by approximately two years.
-We’re currently planning for future consultations to take place between 2026 and 2027, with our application for development consent planned for submission in Autumn 2028.
+Our target for the reservoir to be in supply by 2039 at the earliest remains the same, but the pre-application phase has been be extended by approximately two years.

 To keep up to date with the project, you can subscribe to our e-newsletter here.